andrasq/node-qfifo/README.md

 Create a fifo for reading or appending the named file.
 Mode must be `'r'` or `'a'` to control whether the file will be created if missing: `a` append mode can create the file, `r` read mode requires the file to already exist.
 All fifos can both read and write.
 Creating a new QFifo is a fast, it only allocates the object; the fifo must still be `open`-ed before use.
+Note that `putline` and `getline` automatically open the fifo.

 Options may contain the following settings:
 - `flag`: open mode flag for `fs.open()`, default `'r'`.